 Students begin developing skill sets necessary for problem-solving consultation and intervention development (e.g., observation, interview, record review, rating scales and other direct assessment techniques like curriculum-based measurement, systematic data collection, etc.).
-The students initially shadow the more senior student (one who is enrolled in EPSY 5510) and observe the advanced student engage in psychological service delivery.
-EPSY 5210 students are given data collection assignments that require them to engage in various splinter skills as part of a case.
+The students initially shadow the more senior student (one who is enrolled in SPSY 5510) and observe the advanced student engage in psychological service delivery.
+SPSY 5210 students are given data collection assignments that require them to engage in various splinter skills as part of a case.
 Students are assigned data collection components of ongoing cases that the advanced EPSY 5510 student has ongoing and for which the 5510 student is the case manager.

-EPSY 5210 practicum students are expected to use those various splinter skills as a case manager and they conduct a total consultation and intervention case.
+SPSY 5210 practicum students are expected to use those various splinter skills as a case manager and they conduct a total consultation and intervention case.
 The case may be a behavioral referral or an academic concern referral.
-Over the course of the EPSY 5210 experience the students are expected to demonstrate consultation and intervention skills that effectively address school-based referral concerns.
+Over the course of the SPSY 5210 experience the students are expected to demonstrate consultation and intervention skills that effectively address school-based referral concerns.
 Specifically, beginning level skills such as:

 - Problem identification and analysis

 - Effective communication, collaboration and presentation of findings